marek5050/marek5050.github.io/_posts/2018-02-09-Deploying_a_Fabric_Composer_Network.md

 ## Run the Composer Playground
-After running the Composer you should see the admin@carauction-network card and click Connect.
-Here go to the Model file and make changes to the model.
-Let's make a minor change and just add a year field to the car model and add a new coffee model.
+After deploying the BNA, you should see the admin@carauction-network card in the Composer web interface and click Connect.
+Go to the Model file and make a few minor changes, add a year field to the Vehicle model and add a new Coffee model.

-It'll look like this:
+The new models should look like this:

 ```
 asset Coffee identifier by name {
     o String name